Conditional Selective Inference for the Selected Groups in Panel Data: Introduction

-On the other hand, even in the presence of heterogeneous group patterns, overestimation of the true number of groups remains a potential risk.
-To illustrate this, we replicate the DGP1 of \cite{su2016identifying} and \cite{liu2020identification} with $K^0=3$ groups.
-The group proportions are $0.3:0.3:0.4$, and the true coefficients are (0.4, 1.6), (1, 1) and (1.6, 0.4), respectively.
-We consider three error distributions for $u_{it}=\sigma\varepsilon_{it}$: (1) $\varepsilon_{it}\stackrel{i.i.d}{\sim} N(0,1)$; (2) $\varepsilon_{it}\stackrel{i.i.d}{\sim}t(3)/\sqrt{3}$ and (3) $\varepsilon_{it}\stackrel{i.i.d}{\sim}(\chi_3^2-3)/\sqrt{6}$.
-The noise scale $\sigma$ is adjusted to maintain a signal-to-noise ratio of 1.
-We use sample sizes $N=100,200$ and time spans $T=15,25,50$.
 Figure \ref{fig:toy1} reports the histogram of the estimated number of groups ($\widehat{K}$) over 500 replications using the $k$-means algorithm \citep{liu2020identification}.
 In each scenario, a noticeable tendency to overestimate $K^0$ (i.e., $\widehat{K}>K^0$) is observed, especially when $N$ or $T$ is small.
 For instance, when $(N,T)=(100,15)$, the $k$-means algorithm overestimates the number of groups in nearly all repetitions, with frequencies of 497, 466, and 492 for the three error types, respectively.
 Although increasing $T$ to 50 alleviates the overestimation to some extent, the probability remains non-negligible.
 A plausible explanation is that the penalty term in the information criterion proposed by \cite{liu2020identification} is insufficiently stringent in this setting.
 This example clearly demonstrates that the risk of overestimating the number of groups warrants careful consideration, even when latent group structures are present.